shorthills-ai/llama_index/docs/understanding/loading/loading.md

 You can also define these steps explicitly.

-You can do this by either using our transformation modules (text splitters, metadata extractors, etc.) as standalone components, or compose them in our declarative [Transformation Pipeline interface](/module_guides/loading/ingestion_pipeline/root.md).
+You can do this by either using our transformation modules (text splitters, metadata extractors, etc.) as standalone components or composing them in our declarative [Transformation Pipeline interface](/module_guides/loading/ingestion_pipeline/root.md).

 Let's walk through the steps below.

 #### Splitting Your Documents into Nodes

 A key step to process your documents is to split them into "chunks"/Node objects.
-The key idea is to process your data into bite-sized pieces that can be retrieved / fed to the LLM.
+The key idea is to process your data into bite-sized pieces that can be retrieved/fed to the LLM.

-LlamaIndex has support for a wide range of [text splitters](/module_guides/loading/node_parsers/modules.md), ranging from paragraph/sentence/token based splitters to file-based splitters like HTML, JSON.
+LlamaIndex has support for a wide range of [text splitters](/module_guides/loading/node_parsers/modules.md), ranging from paragraph/sentence/token-based splitters to file-based splitters like HTML, and JSON.

 These can be [used on their own or as part of an ingestion pipeline](/module_guides/loading/node_parsers/root.md).